How to Feel More Awake With Less Sleep

 -Marcela De Vivo for BrainWorld

-There’s a lot to know about CRs.
+There’s a lot to know about CRs and how to feel more awake.
 But with a little research about how to properly regulate your own cycles, you can get in touch with your body’s natural rhythm, unlocking the optimum times to eat, exercise, and sleep.
 That’s how to feel more awake all day every day.
 “Listening to your body” is a real thing.
 What is yours saying?

 Latest posts by Emily Hill (see all)